 You should think carefully about the overall objectives of your project which should be an audit of a subject area.
 You may wish to use questionnaires if this is relevant to your objectives and if it is a useful tool to extract data you need.
 By completing a questionnaire and presenting the results without linking it to your objectives will not be useful.
 You should think carefully about how you will design questionnaires, over what time frame, whether it will capture the data you need and whether it will help you.

 Check with your work place rota/ training agreement to see if the document contains a ‘project week’ for your trust.
 The GPhC does not specify how much time should be allocated for their audit, only that you complete your project during the course of the year.
 Some trusts give trainees from 1 – 4 weeks to focus on their project.
 However much time you get (if any) would be given at the discretion of your manager/ project supervisor/ line manager in a particular rotation.

 Yes, as long as one pre-registration trainee pharmacist is prepared to put their name against the work and take the credit for it.

-No, the maximum limit word count (including references and any text in the graph and table) must be adhered to.
+No, the maximum limit word count (including references, appendices, images of text, forms etc and any text in graphs and tables) must be adhered to.
 You should also pay particular attention to the format requirements which are detailed in the project guidance section of our website.
 If your project does not meet any of the format requirements and word count limit, your project will not be short listed, although the standard of work may be exemplary.
 So, always check each of the guidance points stated before submitting.